johnanthonyowens/jsonsax/README.md

 ===============

-JSONSAX is a library written in ANSI C which implements a stream-oriented JSON parser that uses callbacks to notify its client of the structure represented by JSON text as it is parsed.
+JSONSAX is a library written in ANSI C which implements a stream-oriented JSON parser that uses callbacks to notify its client of the JSON document structure as the document is parsed.

-JSONSAX stands for "JSON Streamed Ala eXpat", and is so named because its usage parser is patterned after the "SAX" style implemented by the venerable Expat XML parser.
+JSONSAX stands for "JSON Streamed Ala eXpat", and is so named because its usage is patterned after the "SAX" style implemented by the venerable Expat XML parser.

 JSONSAX is designed to be lightweight, portable, robust, fast, and have minimal